Huddersfield building plans

 Mills of the area

-A catalogue of the mills of the Huddersfield area, c.1790-1914, created by our member Alan Brooke, can be found on his Underground Histories website here.
+A catalogue of the mills of the Huddersfield area, c.1790-1914, created by our member Alan Brooke, can be found on his Underground Histories website.
+The location of many of the mills can be found on Huddersfield Exposed.

 Early civic buildings